vish-git/learn-travis/readme.md

-This project is to test travis-ci
+This project is to test travis ci